kimberli/interviews/README.md

 * Dynamic programming

 Approaching coding interview questions
-* Be thorough and verbalize your thought process (esp if you're stuck!)
+* Be thorough and verbalize your thought process (esp. if you're stuck!)
 * First, clarify the question and any assumptions you're making about input/output/behavior
 * Walk through potential solutions (if you can think of multiple with different runtime/space requirements, explain the tradeoffs and pick the one you'll implement)
 * Write out the function header & return value type